ARTIST STATEMENT: DISSONANCE IN HARMONY

 Dissonance can be used to evoke feelings of tension, suspense, horror, or even sadness.
 In music dissonance is in fact the prime element in the harmony that creates movement.
 My work is about finding the balance between dissonance and harmony.

-My work is about layering.
-It's about the coming together of texture, color, movement and brushwork, all of which create an archeological quality in each piece.
-This layering often gives my work a narrative element and a feeling that there is a story being told beneath the surface.
+This is reflected in my work by the layering and the coming together of texture, color, movement, and brushwork, all of which create an archeological quality in each piece.
+This layering often gives my work a narrative element, which is meant to address the viewers powers of association.

-Each series of painting starts with a central idea, and then evolves with this process of layering.
-The paintings become more complex and engaging as I use the layering to develop the idea and content of the painting further.
+Each painting starts with a central idea, then evolves with this layering process.
+The paintings become more complex and engaging as I use layering to develop the idea and content of the painting further.

 William Jaggers is an abstract expressionist painter living in Northern California.
 He graduated from the San Francisco Art Institute where he received a degree in painting.